 Example: I would like to join your localization efforts on Verbatim for this locale.
 Where would be the best place for me to begin?
 Also, I would like to buy you a drink to encourage you to let me join the team!

-Now that you're registered and logged in, we'll outline the general translation workflow, using the MDN project page as our example.
+Now that you're registered and logged in, we'll outline the general translation workflow, using the Firefox Home project as our example.

 First thing's first, you need to find untranslated source strings to translate.

 - Select your language from the Overview tab.

 - Now click on the the Translate tab.
 This tab will display the directories for the MDN user interface.

 - Select the LC Messages directory.
 This is where the project's

 .pofiles containing translatable strings are located.
 You will now see an overview of each

 - In the summary column, the number of words untranslated will be shown as a link.
 Click on that link to be taken directly to the first string that needs to be translated.